saikrishnakompelly-bilvantis/contact-extractor/README.md

 - The extraction accuracy depends on the quality of the image and the clarity of the text
 - The LLM-powered extraction provides better accuracy than traditional regex-based methods
 - Batch processing in the web app optimizes LLM usage and reduces processing time
+- Excel files include professional formatting and metadata for better usability

 ## Troubleshooting

 - **Tesseract not found**: Make sure Tesseract OCR is installed and in your system PATH
 - **LLM API errors**: Check your API key and internet connection in `src/settings.py`
 - **Memory issues**: Reduce batch size in the web app settings
 - **Poor extraction quality**: Try uploading higher resolution images with clearer text
+- **Excel download issues**: Ensure openpyxl is installed: `pip install openpyxl`